pascalpizzy/raily-app-project/README.md

 php artisan serve</br>

-## **Any assumptions or decisions made during the development.**</br>
+## **Any Assumptions or Decisions Made During the Development.**</br>
 I decided to run all my route through the controller function.</br>

-## **Any challenges faced and how they were overcome.**</br>
+## **Any Challenges Faced and how They Were Overcome.**</br>
-One of the challenges I encountered was deploying a Laravel project to Netlify.
+One of the challenges I encountered was deploying my Laravel project to Netlify.
 Netlify does not support server-side scripts, so I had to make my project static by creating a new folder.
 This allowed me to successfully upload the project to Netlify.